What Is a School Leaver?

 At Plan Hero, we help by:

-paying SLES provider invoices correctly and on time
+- paying SLES provider invoices correctly and on time

-helping you understand how your SLES budget is tracking
+- helping you understand how your SLES budget is tracking

-answering questions before you commit to a provider
+- answering questions before you commit to a provider

-We don’t choose or coordinate SLES providers — that’s not our role — but we do help you understand what your funding can be used for and whether something is likely to be claimable.
+We don’t choose or coordinate SLES providers — that’s not our role — but we can help you understand what your funding can be used for and whether something is likely to be claimable.

 What to do next

-If you’re a school leaver or supporting a young person who’s finishing school, SLES is worth asking about early.
+If you’re a school leaver, or supporting a young person who’s finishing school, SLES is worth asking about early.